jbloomlab/alignparse/notebooks/input_files/README.rst

  - `flu_WSN_ccs.fastq <flu_WSN_ccs.fastq>`_: FASTQ file with a snippet of data from one of the PacBio ``ccs`` runs.

-VEP data
+LASV data
 ---------
-Data from Kate Dusenbury's initial pilot PacBio sequencing run of VEP constructs.
+Data from Kate Dusenbury's initial pilot PacBio sequencing run of viral entry protein constructs.
+The data analyzed here is from the LASV glycoprotein constructs only.

     - `LASV_Josiah_WT.gb <LASV_Josiah_WT.gb>`_: PacBio amplicon of LASV GP from strain Josiah, wildtype sequence.
     - `LASV_Josiah_OPT.gb <LASV_Josiah_OPT.gb>`_: PacBio amplicon of LASV GP from strain Josiah, codon optimized sequence.
-    - `vep_pilot_report.txt <vep_pilot_report>`_: Report file from the VEP pilot PacBio sequencing.
+    - `lasv_pilot_report.txt <lasv_pilot_report>`_: Report file from the VEP pilot PacBio sequencing.
 The ZMW numbers are scaled to be consistent with the size (250 CCSs) of the accompanying ``ccs`` file.
-    - `vep_pilot_ccs.fastq <vep_pilot_ccs.fastq>`_: FASTQ file containing the first 250 CCSs from the VEP pilot PacBio sequencing run.
-This should contain ~75 reads matching the LASV Josiah sequences.
+    - `lasv_pilot_ccs.fastq <lasv_pilot_ccs.fastq>`_: FASTQ file containing 250 CCSs mapping to LASV Josiah from the pilot PacBio sequencing run.
+All of these reads should match the LASV Josiah sequences, but ~50 of them should be filtered and ~200 of them should be aligned.